 Choice: Trevor Garfield, 187

-I've had some students who have made me want to punch a wall.
+I've had some students that have made me want to punch a wall.
 But that comes with the job.
 Trevor in 187 is what would happen if one of us had a mental breakdown and let loose.
 He went way too far.
 If you hated the job that much, to the point of playing Russian Roulette with another student, it isn't the job for you.
 Thankfully, things rarely get that bad in most situations.
-This was an extreme example of the "at-risk" group of teenagers making a teacher's life a living hell.
+This was an extreme example of the "at risk" group of teenagers making a teacher's life a living hell.
 I hated the movie for that reason, but the character as a teacher went too far.
-You've got to have limits.
+You gotta have limits.

 Follow Noel Ransome on Twitter.